Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 This specific panel is the **low power** display, although currently I can't get hard information on the power draw as *powertop* is reporting it as 0 mW usage.

-My specific machine has the *N140HCG-GQ2* made by *Innolux*, which apparently is the [winner of the IPS lottery](https://www.notebookcheck.net/Lenovo-s-Panel-Lottery-continues-with-3-different-14-inch-LowPower-displays.426538.0.html) for this line of ThinkPads.
+My specific machine has the *N140HCG-GQ2* made by *Innolux* which apparently is the [winner of the IPS lottery](https://www.notebookcheck.net/Lenovo-s-Panel-Lottery-continues-with-3-different-14-inch-LowPower-displays.426538.0.html) for this line of ThinkPads.
 Speaking for the Innolux panel I can say that the ghosting and input delay reported by other users with the FHD low-power IPS panel aren't an issue.
 I've done some very basic measurements (playing fighting games) and haven't noticed any appreciable input delay, so for day-to-day use the Innolux panel is perfect.